losizm/scamper/README.md

 ### Request Handlers

-You define application-specific logic in instances of `RequestHandler`, and add them to the server configuration.
+You define application-specific logic in instances of `RequestHandler` and add them to the application.

 An `HttpRequest` is passed to the `RequestHandler`, and the handler returns `Either[HttpRequest, HttpResponse]`.
 If the handler is unable to satisfy the